Print

 Description

-This hearty Instant Pot Chili recipe is made with dried beans and your choice of ground meat (beef, turkey or chicken) or try vegan soy crumbles!
-Vegan-adaptable!
+Hearty Instant Pot Chili made with dried beans and your choice of ground meat or vegan crumbles.
+A deeply flavorful, easy one-pot dinner perfect with homemade cornbread.
 Serve it up with Our Favorite Homemade Cornbread.
 Video.

 Ingredients